eloiisa-gh/music-class-ads/README.md

 ### 2. Explore the illustrations agent

-From the Cloud Shell Terminal, launch the ADK dev UI with:
+From the Cloud Shell Terminal, launch the ADK dev UI:
 ```
 adk web
 ```